HCL-TECH-SOFTWARE/dx-compose-docker-compose/README.md

 > **_NOTE:_** The second command is **source ./set.sh** and not just executing set.sh directly.

-If you want to unset your DX docker-compose environment, you can do so by running `unset.sh`:
+If you want to unset your DX Compose docker-compose environment, you can do so by running `unset.sh`:

 Linux/MAC: